Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![InteriorEquipment:Gas [kW](Hourly)](distributions/figure9.png)

 ### 2.9 Water Heater:WaterSystems:Gas [kW](Hourly)

+The "Water Heater:WaterSystems:Gas [kW](Hourly)" attribute is a gauge of gas usage for water heating systems, being moderately important if manipulated in theft.
+Its raw distribution is right-skewed, with a peak at 0 kW and a frequency of approximately 500,000, declining to approximately 10,000 at 100 kW, and with a sparse tail to 800 kW, indicating frequent inactivity with occasional use.
+There are no missing values in this column.

 - **Significance:** Moderate; relevant if manipulated.
 - **Distribution:** Right-skewed, peaks at 0 kW (frequency ~500,000), drops to ~10,000 at 100 kW, tail to 800 kW.
 Frequent inactivity.
 - **Missing Values:** None.